PierreChouteau/DeepLearningWithAudio/06_rave/triton/README.md

 Because we want to start the training in Triton, we will need to change the .slrm script.

 Open the instruction.txt file and copy the command line that correspond to the rave training, and past it in the [`train_rave.slrm`](./train_rave.slrm) in the triton directory.
-You can do the same for the prior training, copy the train command line and past it into the [`train_prior.slrm`](./train_prior.slrm) scipt in the triton directory.
+You can do the same for the prior training, copy the train command line and past it into the [`train_prior.slrm`](./train_prior.slrm) script in the triton directory.

 ### Start rave training